 Mike was born in Kenton in 1946, graduating from Kenton High School in 1964.
 After earning a bachelor's degree from the University of Notre Dame in 1968, he served in the U.S. Army.
 Mike graduated from the Ohio State University College of Law and practiced in Kenton and Columbus.
 He was twice elected Hardin County Prosecutor and served this community with pride.
-Mike passed away in 1995.
+Mike passed away in 1995 and is survived by two sons and 5 grandsons.

-Daniel F. Bernard graduated from Kenton High School in 1960, Iowa State University in 1964 and earned his law degree from Duke University.
+Daniel F. Bernard graduated from Kenton High School in 1960, lowa State University in 1964 and earned his law degree from Duke University.
 After serving in the U.S. Navy JAG Corps, he began the practice of law in Colorado where he made his home.
 Highly respected in the legal and civic communities of Longmont, CO, Dan died on August 3, 2011 and is survived by his wife of 43 years, Dale, their two children and six grandchildren.